eschirtz/LoFi-MonkeyBall/README.md

 + [Simple Collision Detection](#simple-collision-detection)

 ### Simulated Inertia
-It was very important for us to make sure that the game controlls felt real.
+It was very important for us to make sure that the game controls felt real.
 One of our main focuses was on simulating inertia, to give the ball some weight.
 I came up with this little "hack" while writing another program, and thought it would work perfectly here.

 The main idea is to have user input only update a *target* speed, rather than the true speed.
 In this case, it was the raw accelerometer data that set our *target* speeds.
 Then each frame, we increment the real speed towards the target speed by some fraction of the difference.
 This results in the real speed smoothly chasing a more hectic input speed.
 ```C